vsipe/Python-Basics/README.md

 - 👋 Hi, I’m @vsipe
 - 👀 I’m interested in Python, Pandas, and automation
 - 🌱 I’m currently learning OOP, and other Python automation tasks.
+This is supposed to be a summary of what I'm working on, and can give me something to look back on as I am in the first steps of my Python journey.

 <!---